japneet-sahni/consul-guide/README.md

 16) It's possible to read a prepared query using Consul's API other than DNS queries.

-17) is responsible for Consul functions such as leadership elections, maintaining committed log entries, and establishing a quorum
+17) RAFT is responsible for Consul functions such as leadership elections, maintaining committed log entries, and establishing a quorum

 18) Services must have unique IDs per node